U of A researcher finds never-seen mineral inside 'super-deep diamond'

 The mineral, called calcium silicate perovskite, is the fourth-most abundant mineral on Earth with zetta-tonnes (or 10²¹ tonnes) of it deep below Earth's surface.

 It was found unexpectedly by Graham Pearson, a professor in the University of Alberta's Earth and Atmospheric Sciences department, along with other researchers from the University of British Columbia.

 "It's so unstable that we thought we'd never actually see it, to hold it in our hands at the surface of the Earth," Pearson told CBC's Radio Active Thursday.
 "It's really only through the unique physical properties of diamond that this sample has been preserved at all."

-The diamond was found while training other researchers and is called a super-deep diamond, meaning it was found in a kimberlite at a much deeper than usual.
+Pearson found the diamond while training other researchers.
+It is a super-deep diamond, meaning it was found in a kimberlite at a much deeper level than usual.